fiaschino/fiaschino/README.md

 - 👀 I’m interested in chemical process modelling 🏭, experimental techniques 🔬, sustainable technologies 🌱, and scientific computing 👨‍💻

 ### 🌱 Currently learning
-- 💻 Advanced C++
+- 💻 Advanced C++ & its application to DEM/CFD modelling
-- 🌪️ DEM/CFD modelling
-- 📐 Numerical methods for multiphase systems
+- 📐 Numerical methods for multiphase systems and chemical reactor / processes

 ### 🎯 Other interests
-- 🥾 Hiking
-- 🏃 Running
-- 🚴 Cycling
-- 🛹 Skateboarding
-- 🎸 Playing guitar
-- 🇳🇱 Learning Dutch
+- 🏃 Sporting: Hiking, running, cycling, skateboarding.
+I also like to take pictures and learn Dutch

 ### 📫 Contact
 - 📧 Reach me through my work email (available on my university profile):